Tanked Biden pick highlights escalation of dark-money forces

 Jones' group was joined in its campaign against Sohn by other organizations, including one led by Heidi Heitkamp, a former Democratic senator from North Dakota.

-Heitkamp's advocacy group, the One Country Project, announced in 2022 it was spending at least $100,000 on a campaign to oppose Sohn’s nomination by highlighting her purported disregard for rural broadband.
+Heitkamp’s One Country Project announced in 2022 it was spending at least $100,000 on a campaign to oppose Sohn’s nomination by highlighting her purported disregard for rural broadband.

-The former senator, who lost her reelection bid in 2018, did not respond to requests for comment about the source of her group’s funding.
-Heitkamp collected more than $106,000 in donations from the telecommunications industry during her last Senate campaign, according to OpenSecrets, a nonpartisan nonprofit that tracks U.S. election spending.
+Heitkamp did not respond to requests for comment.
+She collected more than $106,000 in donations from the telecommunications industry during her 2018 Senate campaign, according to OpenSecrets.

-The National Fraternal Order of Police also opposed the nomination, a move that surprised Sohn and her allies because the police union has no business before the FCC.
-Citing Sohn’s social media posts about police, the group said in February that a vote for Sohn “would show a complete disregard for the hard-working men and women of law enforcement.”
+The National Fraternal Order of Police also opposed the nomination, a move that surprised Sohn because the police union has no business before the FCC.
+The group said that a vote for Sohn “would show a complete disregard for the hard-working men and women of law enforcement.”

-Jim Pasco, FOP’s executive director, acknowledged it was unusual for his organization to take sides on an FCC nominee.
-But he said Sohn’s Twitter presence was too incendiary to ignore.
-He said no telecom companies influenced the union's decision to oppose the nomination.

-“You know, we don’t — we don’t oppose people lightly,” Pasco said.
-“The more we looked into it, the more we saw that this person is really, vocally opposed to just basic public safety efforts in the United States.”

 Sohn said she knew her nomination was dead at her February confirmation hearing.
-That's when Rosen, the Nevada Democrat, said police concerns about the social media posts “do give me pause.”
+That’s when Jacky Rosen, a Nevada Democrat, said police concerns about the social media posts “do give me pause.”
 Other Democrats, Sohn said, put little effort into parrying Republican attacks.

 Three weeks later, she withdrew from the fight.